Aberry-byte/LROC-Elelvation-Stats/README.md

 ## *class MatchRegexLine:*

 This class is used to extract data from each line that matches the regex and is how *append_to_array_from_file_regex(file, regex)* function is able to create it's arrays

+# Basic function of the main scripts

+How LROC_elevation_stats_2_file and 3_file work

+## Initilization steps

+First and foremost the program will take 2 or 3 command line arguments which should be the bundleout text files intented to be used.
+If any confusion occurs when adding in the comand line arguments use the -h argument or look at the **usage** section of this documentation.

+Then the program will ask you what you want the arguments to be called in the graphs, you can input any name you would like.

+#### Math steps

+Array's will be created with all relevent data from points in the bundleout text file.
+First a plot is made of those points for all files for a general visulization.
+From the arrays those the point to point, mean, and standard deviation for Latitude, Longitude, and elevation will be determined.

+#### Graphing steps

+The bulk of the program will be graphing out various histograms and scatter plots which look at the elevation differences.